Table of Contents

 Random number generator c++

-A random number generator (RNG) in C++ is used to produce numbers that are unpredictable and follow no distinct pattern.
+A Random Number Generator C++ is used to produce unpredictable numbers and follow no distinct pattern.

 These numbers can be integers or floating-point values, and they are commonly used in areas like cryptography, gaming, simulations, and even for stress testing algorithms with a random number generator C++.